 The effectiveness of marketing is just like the impression of a theatre act.
-Moralising, self praise, unwanted popups, defensive arguments, defaming competitors, vulgarity and conflicting statements are the recipe for putting off genuine customers.
-When it comes to initial awareness programmes, emotionally engaging ads catch more attention as compared to factual statements.
-There has to be some like ability in your ad, no matter in which form it is.
+Moralizing, self-praise, unwanted popups, defensive arguments, defaming competitors, vulgarity and conflicting statements are the recipes for putting off genuine customers.
+When it comes to initial awareness programs, emotionally engaging ads catch more attention as compared to factual statements.
+There has to be some likeability in your ad, no matter in which form it is.
 Your customers are not looking for your claims, they are looking for solutions for their own problems.
-Working on a storyline is better than in-your-face marketing, because storylines more clearly present the solutions for the problems in a trustworthy way.
+Working on a storyline is better than in-your-face marketing because storylines more clearly present the solutions for the problems in a trustworthy way.
 It ensures that what is said is actually experienced by somebody.
-Following are the few reasons why working on a storyline is better than in-your-face marketing.
+The following are the few reasons why working on a storyline is better than in-your-face marketing.

 - It is not intended for being controversial.
-Most of the marketing efforts these days are only to create a hype about the brand and make its name appear on every screen.
-The storyline marketing works on a strategy that is only meant to get leads.
-There are no viral videos, no annoying ads that pop out for no good and no need to close those unnecessary check boxes.
+Most of the marketing efforts these days are only to create hype about the brand and make its name appear on every screen.
+Storyline marketing works on a strategy that is only meant to get leads.
+There are no viral videos, no annoying ads that pop out for no good and no need to close those unnecessary checkboxes.
 The objective is to get the attention of only those for whom your product or service is useful.

-- The well planned efforts bring long lasting results.
-The public will realise that whatever little you are saying is important and worth listening/ reading.
+- The well-planned efforts bring long-lasting results.
+The public will realize that whatever little you are saying is important and worth listening to/ reading.
 There may be a selected audience, but they are more reliable and fruitful.
 The steady progress in marketing will also prepare you for the incoming traffic accordingly.
 A sudden useless rush of people, who are not really interested in your product only worsens the impact.

 - Consumers have become intelligent.
-They can detect reality behind the thin veil of boasty claims and absolute self praise wades them away.
-A softer approach with clearly stated conditions have lesser chances of being rejected.
+They can detect reality behind the thin veil of boastful claims and absolute self-praise wades them away.
+A softer approach with clearly stated conditions has lesser chances of being rejected.

 - The storyline of marketing unfolds its effects chapter by chapter, which is pleasant and freely acceptable.
-It gives consumers more security and confidence about your product.
+It gives consumers more security and confidence in their products.